 ISSUM's mission is to research and develop integrated intelligent systems for sensing, analysis, simulation and 3D visualization of urban population mobility.
 The research efforts and outcomes will help strengthen the technology sector in Ontario, increase efficiency, reduce greenhouse gases and enhance the livability of urban regions for all Ontarians.

-- Postdoctoral Fellowship and PhD Studentship in Computer Vision, Machine Learning and Photogrammetry
+- Multiple Postdoctoral Fellowship Positions in Computer Vision, Machine Learning and SLAM available in Dr. Gunho Sohn's Laboratory